-Credit card balances slightly increased in December, according to a federal government report released Thursday.
+Credit card balances increased in December, according to the Federal Reserve.

 Consumer revolving debt – primarily credit card balances – inched up by $1.7 billion on a seasonally adjusted basis to $1.045 trillion, per the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 2 percent.

 December’s increase capped off a year in which card balances showed modest growth compared to 2017.
 In January 2017, revolving debt stood at $971.7 billion, but it reached $1.024 trillion by the following December – a $48 billion increase.
 But the January 2018 revolving debt figure of $1.025 trillion is only $19.3 billion less than the December 2018 level.

 Lynn Reaser, an economist at Point Loma Nazarene University in San Diego, said the Fed’s accelerated pace of rate hikes in 2018 compared to the previous year likely slowed the growth of card balances, along with economic growth and changes in fiscal policy.